Foxtails and Dogs: Dangers, Symptoms, and How to Protect Your Pet

 If you’ve ever asked yourself any of these questions, then you’ve come to the right place.
 In the article below, you’ll find a quick but thorough breakdown of information about foxtails and how they relate to your dog.
 With the help of this guide, you can get a better idea of what to expect from these harmful weeds and when you should see an emergency vet for foxtails on your dog, too.
 Read on to find out more.

-Foxtails are a type of weed grass that has a barbed, prickly seedhead.
-This seedhead can be picked up by a dog’s coat when she walks past.
-Although the term “foxtail” technically refers to the whole grass plant itself, most dog owners use it to refer to the seedhead specifically instead.
+Foxtail seed head can be picked up by a dog’s coat as they walk past the grass.
+Although the term “foxtail” technically refers to the whole grass plant itself, most dog owners use it to refer to the seed head specifically instead.

 Are Foxtails Dangerous to Dogs?